Close

 Dry weather in April

 April is a very mild month in Scotland.
-Statistically, it’s one of the driest months of the year and average daytime temperatures are a comfortable 11°C. It can get quite sunny in April, with warmer days often coming in 2-3 day-long stretches at a time.
+Statistically, it’s one of the driest months of the year, and average daytime temperatures are a comfortable 11°C. It can get quite sunny in April, with warmer days often coming in 2-3-day-long stretches at a time.
 The days are notably longer in April than in March.
 This is due to the recent clock change and naturally lengthening days.
-Snow still crests the summits in the Highlands, but generally, it no longer falls further down.
-As noted, April is a (surprisingly) dry month with only 3.5 inches of rainfall on average across the country.
+Snow still crests the summits in the Highlands, but it generally no longer falls farther down.
+As noted, April is a (surprisingly) dry month, with an average of only 3.5 inches of rainfall across the country.

-*Weather data taken from the metoffice, with averages for the cities of Edinburgh (the capital of Scotland), Glasgow (biggest city in Scotland), Inverness (capital of the Highlands), and Aberdeen (North-East Hub).
+*Weather data taken from the Met Office, with averages for the cities of Edinburgh (the capital of Scotland), Glasgow (the biggest city in Scotland), Inverness (capital of the Highlands), and Aberdeen (North-East Hub).

 Visit in April to Beat Peak Tourist Season

-Scotland’s tourism season doesn’t really start till the end of May.
-This means that if you visit in April you can enjoy Scotland without the summer crowds!
+Scotland’s tourist season doesn’t really start until the end of May.
+This means that if you visit in April, you can enjoy Scotland without the summer crowds!
 Venture to the Highlands & Islands and share your views with fewer fellow travellers.
-Benefits include tourist-free pictures, a better chance of booking the type of room you want to have, or going out for an incredible meal without making a reservation first.
-In short, with more capacity in the tourism hot spots like the Highlands, Edinburgh, the Isle of Skye, and Glasgow; visitors have more flexibility and options if they come in April than in other months.
+Benefits include tourist-free pictures, a better chance of booking the type of room you want, or going out for an incredible meal without making a reservation first.
+In short, with more capacity in tourist hotspots like the Highlands, Edinburgh, the Isle of Skye, and Glasgow, visitors have more flexibility and options if they come in April than in other months.

 There are Flowers Everywhere